 Allow cookies

-Order by the 18th of November for free delivery before Christmas.
+Order by the 22nd of December for free delivery between the 7th - 10th of January.
 Any model, colour & fabric.

 How to choose the height of a sofa correctly?